Satellite-im/Uplink-Deprecated/test/CHECKLIST.md

     6. Should update whenever we compose a new message in the conversation.
     7. **NYE** Should show messages in a different state when we've sent the message, but are still waiting for the recipient to get it.
 (This doesn't nessisarily mean they read it, just that their system has the message and is ready for them to see it.)
     8. Should change when moving to a new conversation smoothly and cleanly without visual issues when rendering or jarring effects.

+## Profile
+1. **NYE**

+## Sidebar
+1. Should display navbar at bottom of the sidebar.
+    1. Home button is just an indicator right now and does not do anything.
+    2. **NYE** Should be able to click files to open files browser view.
+    3. Should open friends popup when user icon is clicked.
+    4. Should open profile popup when user with circle icon is clicked.
+(Partially implemented.)
+    5. **NYE** New chat button under favorites should display the quick chat popup.
+    6. **NYE** Most frequently used chats should show up under the favorites tab.
+Note that this should be based off message quantity in addition to frequency recently, not just the most recent chats.
+    7. **NYE** (pending extension support) Sidebar widgets should display.
+    8. **NYE** Should display search results when query is entered into search bar.